veered/lmtk/README.md

 Use `gpt-repl modes` to list available REPL modes and `gpt-repl threads` to list open threads.
 Inside the REPL, type `.help` for a list of commands and keyboard shortcuts.

+## Tips
 Setting a conversation seed is helpful for constraining behavior.
 For example:
 ```
 .seed You must write your message using only lowercase letters
 ```
+All future responses will only use lowercase letters (usually).
 Seeds are best phrased as statements of fact or commands.
 See `.help` for examples.

 If you aren't getting a response you like, you can force how the next response must start.
 For example, if you send:
 ```